Jean-Claude Malgoire died at the age of 77

 TheClassicalStation.org Highlights a New or Recent Classical Music CD Release

 WAKE FOREST, N.C.
-(June 1, 2015)—WCPE’s Music Director William Woltz announces “Something New at Noon, Every Day in June.”
-Join WCPE every day this month at noon (Eastern Time) as we highlight a new or recent Classical music CD release.
+(June 1, 2017) — WCPE’s Music Director William Woltz announces “Something New at Noon, Every Day in June.”
+Join WCPE every day this month at noon (Eastern Time) as it highlights a new or recent Classical music CD release.
+Classical music is a centuries-old tradition; yet it remains vital today, thanks to each new generation of performers and composers.

-WCPE will keep the Classical music experience fresh for you.
-And if you find that your curiosity has been piqued just a bit, then you’ll want to listen to Preview!, our weekly showcase of new releases and arts news airing every Sunday from 6:00 to 9:00 p.m.
+WCPE will keep the Classical music experience fresh.
+To satisfy any curiosity that has been piqued, listen to Preview!, the weekly showcase of new releases and arts news airing every Sunday from 6:00 to 9:00 p.m.
 ET on WCPE, The Classical Station.

 “We can’t wait to open the mail each day to see what’s new from the record companies!” concludes Woltz.

-Also the All Request Friday Program on June 26 enables listeners to add their favorite composers and performers to the playlist.
-Please click here to make your contribution to the ARF request page.
+Also the All Request Friday Program on June 30 enables listeners to add their favorite composers and performers to the playlist.

 WCPE can be heard worldwide, 24/7, via the Web in multiple streaming formats, including the next generation IPv6.
 Visit TheClassicalStation.org/internet.shtml to begin listening online.